 What is an employee pulse survey and why should you introduce it into your business?

-An employee pulse survey is a fast and more frequent online survey method that you can use to quickly ascertain the levels and drivers of your employees’ engagement.
+A pulse survey is a fast and more frequent employee survey method that you can use to quickly ascertain the levels and drivers of staff engagement.
 This helps provide an effective snapshot of your employees’ current thoughts and a valuable insight into the health of your company.

 Five more reasons why employee pulse surveys are beneficial for your business